- We went to the same Houston-area restaurant at different times.

 Let’s see…where do I begin?
 Just walk through the door and you’re blasted in the face with a smell that’s reminiscent of my sixth grade gym locker.
 That sure does get the stomach growling.
 Random pieces of art are crookedly hung on the walls.
 The general look of the restaurant is that of a two-star, 1980’s Florida hotel room.
 Only reason this place didn’t get zero stars is that I fancied a few pieces of art.

-Atmosphere: (2) Stars
+She Said Atmosphere: (2) Stars

 Don't expect much in terms of atmosphere here.
 Kind of a strip-mall feel...random artwork, lattice walls...not much to write home about.
 I was slightly disturbed by the dirty 70's highchair we were given for the baby and the description my husband gave me of the bathrooms (which are through the kitchen).
 Enough said.

-Menu Selection: (5) Stars
+He Said Menu Selection: (5) Stars

 Very unique ingredients for a Chinese restaurant…crawfish, turkey, lamb, okra….just to name a few.
 Maybe I’m a bit sheltered, but these are items I’ve rarely, if ever, seen on a Chinese restaurant menu.